- Heart Conditions

 - The movements of your chest and abdomen (velcro straps are used to hold small sensors in place).

-*Please note that this is based on a typical sleep study and may vary from individual experiences.
+Please note that this is based on a typical sleep study and may vary for individual circumstances.

 Our specialist consultants treat a range of sleep disorders, including: